 Many businesses suffer from the problem of solving their imagined customer pain points.
 In the end, your marketplace finally ends-up judging that your product isn’t an actual priority or fix for their pressing problem.

-The key to understanding customer pain points would be to collect the customer data.
+The key to understanding customer pain points would be to collect customer data.
 You could start with through understanding and collecting the data on a common dashboard.
-This involves the collecting and streamlining all the data to a unified dashboard.
+This involves collecting and streamlining all the data to a unified dashboard.

-By having an Omni-channel support, you can listen to various streams of customer queries and complaints.
+By having Omni-channel support, you can listen to various streams of customer queries and complaints.
 This allows you to collect and consolidate all the incoming customer inputs.

 Finally, you can also understand the common problems that affect the majority of your audience.
 This will help you implement a new product feature or service improvement.
 It can also prevent your competitors from taking advantage of your current product dynamics.